iamtheblackunicorn/TheBlogMansion/README.md

 Because I saw the movie *The Fifth Estate*, I got the bright idea to practice some Python + Django and restart my blog!
 That's what this is.
 I'll be writing about different things here and maybe also sometimes also other people will write things here.

+## Features :test_tube:

+- polished and optimized code
+- easy to use
+- classic and elegant design

 ## Setup :hammer:

 If you want to try out this site for yourself, make sure you have the following tools installed: